carinam17/carinam17.github.io/Downloads/README.md

 ### Mathematics
 I have tutored and taught mathematics for years.
 Here are some exercises and strategies that I have recommended to students to help them progress at a faster pace as well as achieve better outcomes in their courses.
+The full set of resources will be released as Turnkey Mathematics in fall of 2019.

 #### Factoring Numbers Practice

 The ability to factor quickly and accurately can help immensely.
 It will help you simplify and add fractions, factor polynomials, and work with ratios among other mathematical tasks.
 Use these [exercises]({{ carinam17.github.io }}/Downloads/Factoring_Practice.pdf) to factor numbers quickly.
 Print them out or simply write them on a sheet of paper.
-Time yourself and see if you can improve how quickly you can complete a [set.]({{ carinam17.github.io }}/Downloads/Factoring_Practice.pdf) .
+Time yourself and see if you can improve how quickly you can complete a [set.]({{ carinam17.github.io }}/Downloads/Factoring_Practice.pdf)

 ### Spanish